How to Inspect Roof Framing for Moisture Damage

 Step 2 — Inspect Roof Ridge Areas

-The ridge area often reveals early signs of moisture because warm air rises toward the highest points of the roof system.
+The ridge area can reveal condensation, ventilation, or humidity-related moisture because warm indoor air often rises toward the highest part of the attic before it cools against roof materials.

 Inspect ridge areas for: